-General Guidelines For The Demolition Of Selected Masonry Materials
+General Guidelines for the Demolition Of Selected Masonry Materials

-General Guidelines For The Demolition Of Selected Masonry Materials
+General Guidelines for the Demolition of Selected Masonry Materials

-A. This procedure includes guidelines to follow for the selective removal and subsequent disposal of selected masonry materials.
+This procedure includes guidelines to follow for the selective removal and subsequent disposal of selected masonry materials.

 A. Occupational Safety and Health Administration (OSHA).

 B. American National Standards Institute, Inc. (ANSI), 1430 Broadway, New York, NY 10018.

 C. "Manual of Accident Prevention in Construction" by Associated General Contractors of American (AGC).

 D. Basic Safety Code, for applicable State.

-years experience in demolition of comparable work.
+Contractor Qualifications: Minimum 5 years' experience in demolition of comparable work.

 B. Regulatory Requirements: